 - Brass Heirloom Necklace From The Baoule people of Côte d'Ivoire ca. 1900 #3

-- The Baoule Brass Beads were cast by Master Metalsmiths using the lost wax method.
+- These Baoule Brass Beads were cast by master metalsmiths using the lost wax method.
 Fine wax threads were used to achieve the detailed line decorations with great skill.
 Each single Bead was created from a single wax model.
 The complex geometric shapes were typical of the Baoule bead designs of the day.
-Historically, the Baoule were intrically tied culturally and artically with the Asante kingdoms of Ghana.
+Historically, the Baoule were intricately tied culturally and artistically with the Asante kingdoms of Ghana.
 In both cultures, their love and attraction of the angular, geometric shapes and fine meticulous and complex design were heavily influenced by the designs and jewelry artwork of North Africa, and the finely detailed work of the Kingdom of Benin.

 - Approx. 40"